benc-uk/azure-functions/README.md

+# No longer maintained!
-# !!
-This repo is old, it has some stuff I want to keep just in case, but I've moved everything to Functions v2 !!
+This repo is out of date and no longer maintained, it has some stuff I want to keep just in case, but I've moved everything to Functions v2
+### New repo is here https://github.com/benc-uk/functions-v2-js
 ---

 # Demo & Examples of Azure Functions